 - 1 cup shredded cheddar cheese

-- Preheat the oven to 350°F. Grease an 18x13" rimmed sheet pan with cooking spray, line with parchment paper, and spray again.
+- Preheat the oven to 350°F. Grease an 12x17" rimmed sheet pan with cooking spray, line with parchment paper, and spray again.

 - In a blender, blend the eggs with the milk.
 Season with salt and pepper, to taste.

-- Pour the egg mixture evenly on the sheet plan and top with the bell peppers, mushrooms, shredded cheese and chives.
+- Pour the egg mixture evenly on the sheet pan and top with the mushrooms, peppers, and shredded cheese.

 - Bake the eggs for about 15-18 minutes, until they are set.